-Staging Connections fills three senior managerial positionsEvent staging, management, and planning services company, Staging Connections (SC) has filled three senior managerial positions, including the newly created role of digital business development manager.
+Staging Connections fills three senior managerial positionsEvent staging, management, and planning services company,

 Filling the new role is Tim Chapman, who will be working towards growing SC’s digital events components.
 This includes digital products and services, such as the ‘Event App’, which is scheduled for release later this year.